 - Completing your state’s character and fitness process and any additional admission prerequisites.

-LL.M. students should make sure that they are eligible to take that state’s bar exam and file the requisite evaluation request (such as the Online Foreign Evaluation required by the New York State Board of Law Examiners) and designated official documents sufficiently in advance of the applicable bar exam date.
+LL.M. students should make sure that they are eligible to take that state’s bar exam and file the requisite evaluation request (such as the Online Foreign Evaluation required by the New York State Board of Law Examiners) and required documentation well in advance of the applicable bar exam date.
 Students seeking information about bar exam eligibility based on foreign legal education may wish to consult NCBE Chart 4.

-Because procedures vary by state, you will not receive emails from HLS about upcoming deadlines, but there are a number of resources available to help you navigate the process.
-The following chart will give you a quick overview of relevant resources and offices at HLS.
+Because procedures vary by state, you will not typically receive emails from HLS about upcoming deadlines, but there are a number of resources available to help you navigate the process.
+Here is a quick overview chart of relevant resources and offices at HLS:

 |Overview of Bar Admission||State Boards of Bar Examiners and the National Conference of Bar Examiners (NCBE)|